NotBitcoinCEO/BoomBoom/README.md

 ### Objective

-* You cannot destroy solid walls with boom
+* You can't destroy solid walls with a boom
-* You can destroy brick walls with boom
+* You can destroy brick walls with a boom
-* The aim is to kill all the enemies
+* The aim is to boom all of the Utah players
-* You die if you bump into an enemy or if you get boomed
+* You die if you bump into Utah or if you boom yourself

 ### Install/Syntax for Climage (Display images in Terminal) (Didn't work haha)